Philippines profile - Timeline

 President Arroyo declares a week-long state of emergency after the army says it has foiled a planned coup.

-2007 January - Death of Abu Sayyaf leader Khaddafy Janjalani confirmed; army says he was killed in fighting in 2006.
+2007 January - Death of Abu Sayyaf leader Khaddafy Janjalani in 2006 confirmed.

 2007 February - Government report accuses military of being behind the killings of hundreds of mainly left-wing activists since 2001.